How we execute

 When a student has qualified for certification on equipment, they are issued a zip tie with the correct color designation.
 This allows mentors and other students to easily assess whether someone has the training to safely manage any given tool.

 Methods of certification vary.
 For some ties, the ones more about general best practices in lab environments, it is considered sufficient to attend a seminar and then sign a contract acknowledging you were present to pay attention to what you learned.
 Ties related to usage of specific tools or tool types often require a demonstration of ability before they are dispensed.

 WHY YOUR TEAM SHOULD JOIN THE ZIP TIE MOVEMENT

-The zip tie System is inexpensive to use, requiring only a pair of safety glasses (already a must-have for all lab workers) and zip tie.
+The Zip Tie Certification System is inexpensive to use, requiring only a pair of safety glasses (already a must-have for all lab workers) and zip tie.
 A multipack of all required colors for our system can be bought on Amazon for under fifteen dollars.
 Zip ties are also durable and will last the whole season.

 “Without safety there can be no team…because everyone would be getting injured all the time”

 Green zip ties are basic, and mean that this student knows how to properly equip their Personal Protective Equipment, or PPE, and how to act in a safe manner in a lab environment.
 With this tie, a student can enter the lab.
 Gray is for hand tools, both powered and non-powered.
 It includes tools such as drills, screwdrivers, files, and center punches.
 Yellow is for electrical safety, meaning the knowledge of how to act around wiring, active electrical outlets and working circuits.
 Neon Yellow is for the drill press, certifying the team member to safely use it to make holes in wood, metal, and polycarbonate.
 Orange indicates proficiency in the first group of tools used to slice and sever materials, including the Miter, Table, Band, Scroll, and Panel Saws.